-This easy tutorial for a DIY Lego Minifigure shelf can hold over 150 Lego Minifigures and costs less than $5.
+This easy tutorial for a DIY Lego Minifigure Display Shelf can hold over 150 Lego Minifigures and costs less than $5.

 If you have kids then you probably have Lego Minifigures.

 Even if you don’t have kids, if you grew up loving Legos then you probably have Lego Minifigures.

 If you have kids and you grew up loving Legos then you probably have your own Lego Minifigures.

 I have a collection that is just Mama’s.

 They aren’t really for playing with because I don’t want to lose pieces.